Montessori Home Engagement Course

 Discover what Montessori Home Engagement is

-In September 2020 Mary Lou Cobb and Maureen Scudder will co-teach an eight-hour, online Montessori Home Engagement course designed for anyone interested in providing personalized care for a client or loved one aging at home.
+Mary Lou Cobb and Maureen Scudder co-teach an eight-hour, online Montessori Home Engagement course designed for anyone interested in providing personalized care for a client or loved one aging at home.

 The nationally recognized, online course created by the National Certification Council for Activity Professionals (NCCAP) in partnership with the National Intergenerational Montessori Center at Crossway Community is designed for healthcare professionals and caretakers seeking certification or anyone interested in learning how to apply the Montessori philosophy to caregiving.